People and Groups

 Beyond campus, students can meet with a variety of spiritual leaders in the community.

-Julie Esch Hurvis Dean of Spiritual and Religious Life
+Julie Esch Hurvis Dean of Spiritual and Religious Life and Chaplain to the University

 Linda Morgan-Clement earned a bachelor’s degree from Carroll University, a master of divinity degree from Chicago’s McCormick Theological Seminary and a doctor of ministry degree from the Pittsburgh Theological Seminary.